 In which yours truly, a cis-gendered male, decides overnight to overpay for a plane ticket to Tokyo to buy one very specific publication, in one very specific fandom, in one very specific women-oriented doujinshi event.
-A true story.
+Part 1 of a true story.

 Note: Tales from Tabata is not a NSFW blog, and this post will not contain sexual or pornographic content.
 However, because of this post’s subject matter, please consider reading this post in private to avoid awkward situations at work.

 I. How to buy a ticket to Tokyo

 I started watching anime in the summer of 2013.
 Anime was not a staple during my childhood.
 I didn’t particularly care for Japan or Japanese back then.
 That summer, a friend complained to me that no one was available to accompany her to the Ani-Com and Games Expo, the large commercial show held every year in Hong Kong.
 I went with her, had fun looking at stuff with her, went home, and started watching anime on my own.

 In college, I made some friends who also had a temporal interest in anime.
 I watched shows like one would watch Suits: occasionally, and to kill some time if I decided to stay in for the weekend.
 I did not have a red-hot raging love for anime, nor did I have a burning desire to dye my hair green, or actually attend anime conventions that sometimes happened at the Marriott hotel in downtown D.C.
 Once, I helped table for the Japan Network club.
 Next to us was the Anime Club.
 An invisible and impenetrable barrier existed between us.
 We made mochi for the new year.
 They watched anime dubbed.
 I consider that a sin serious enough to warrant an economy class ticket to the ninth level of hell; notwithstanding how offensive this sounds to many American fans of anime.